The Bankrate promise

 What taxes and other fees will you have to pay?

-You will also need to pay real estate transfer taxes, which cover transferring ownership of the home to the buyer.
-In San Diego, the price is $1.10 per $1,000 of value.
-So on a $700,000 home, the transfer taxes would be $770.
+You will also likely need to pay real estate transfer taxes, which cover transferring ownership of the home to the buyer.
+In San Diego, the rate is $1.10 per $1,000 of value.
+So on a $915,000 home, the transfer taxes would be just over $1,000.

-There are more fees to consider, too, including the amount you’ll owe for the remainder of your property tax bill and fees for a real estate attorney to help negotiate the contract language.
+There are more fees to consider, too, including the amount you’ll owe for the remainder of your property tax bill and fees for a real estate attorney, if you hire one.
+(Which you should with this much money at stake!)

 What potential issues must you disclose?